alexle/alexle.github.com/posts/run-summary-and-analysis-2012.markdown

 In high school, we were always working to improve our mile times.
 So I followed suit.
 Run fast first, run farther later was my reasoning.
 However, I was so focused on beating my previous mile time that I'd be A) too exhausted to run further or B) too dejected from not hitting the time and unmotivated to go on.

-On a whim one day in Sep, I changed the Nike+ run setting to a "timed-run".
-It didn't matter how fast, it didn't matter how far.
-Just a challenge to run 15 minutes without stopping.
+On a whim one day in Aug, I changed the Nike+ run setting to a "distance-run".
+It didn't matter how fast, it didn't matter how long.
+Just a challenge to run 2 miles without stopping.
 It was a major success and the rest of the graph sums up how well that worked out for me.

 <a href="/static/num-runs-each-month.png"><img src="/static/num-runs-each-month.png" width="600px" class="center" /></a>